We may earn money or products from the companies mentioned in this post.

 Does the thought of going gluten-free for Halloween spook you?
 I recently jumped back on the gluten-free wagon as part of a holistic approach to taming my Hashimoto’s and healing my gut.
 With Halloween just around the corner, a certain level of fright crept up on me.
-Our department always hosts a Halloween potluck party nicknamed ‘Spooky Boucke.’
+In pre-covid19 days, our department always hosted a Halloween potluck party nicknamed ‘Spooky Boucke.’
 Desperate for some creative gluten-free Halloween treats, I posed a question to the universe, umm, kindred spirit bloggers, and was overwhelmed by their collective generosity to share these creepy yet delicious Halloween goodies!

 These are not listed in any specific order and if you decide to share a specific recipe, please credit the original blogger using the links provided!